-- 4. Accomplish reforestation in shorelines as quickly as possible.
-Replanting should be done with native species common to the area. - 5.
-Forest lands should be reserved for long-term forest management and other uses compatible with forest use. - B. Regulations - All federal forest practices or non-federal forest practices meeting the criteria below shall qualify for an exemption from this Program.
+- All federal forest practices or non-federal forest practices meeting the criteria below shall qualify for an exemption from this Program.
 All forest practices qualifying for this exemption shall demonstrate compliance by providing a copy of the federal approval or state forest practices permit.
 To qualify for an exemption a non-federal forest practice must meet the following criteria: - a.
-The activities includes harvest/treatment of at least five (5) acres of forestland, or supporting such an operation; - All harvesting within two hundred (200) feet of the OHWM of a shoreline of statewide significance use methods meeting RCW 90.58.150 (selective harvest), as amended; - c.
+The activities includes harvest/treatment of at least five (5) acres of forestland, or supporting such an operation; - All harvesting within two hundred (200) feet of the OHWM of a shoreline of statewide significance use methods meeting RCW 90.58.150 (selective harvest), as amended: - c.
 The activities are not associated with a conversion option harvest; - d.
 The activities are approved under a forest practices permit; - e.
 The activities are not associated with a harvest under a Class IV-General application to convert forest land to non-forestry use. - 2.
-Non-federal forest practices not meeting criteria (a), (b), or (c) above shall require a conditional use permit. - 3.
-Non-federal forest practices not meeting criteria (d) above (Class 1 forest practices activities not requiring DNR approval) shall be reviewed as separate uses or activities. - 4.
-Non-federal forest practices not meeting criteria (e) above shall be reviewed as a new proposed use. - 5.
-Within the shoreline jurisdiction, development activities associated with timber harvest (such as road construction), land conversion of forest land to non-forest uses, and forest practices not meeting any of the exemptions listed above must conform to all applicable provisions of this Program.
+Non-federal forest practices not meeting criteria (a), (b), or (c) above shall require a conditional use permit. - Non-federal forest practices not meeting criteria (d) above (Class 1 forest practices activities not requiring DNR approval) shall be reviewed as separate uses or activities. - 4.
+Non-federal forest practices not meeting criteria (e) above shall be reviewed as a new proposed use. - Within the shoreline jurisdiction, development activities associated with timber harvest (such as road construction), land conversion of forest land to non-forest uses, and forest practices not meeting any of the exemptions listed above must conform to all applicable provisions of this Program.